-It is not likely that securities analysts of major brokerage firms will provide research coverage for our common stock since these firms cannot recommend the purchase of our common stock under the penny stock rules referenced in an earlier risk factor.
+It is not likely that securities analysts of major brokerage firms will provide research coverage for our common stock since the firm itself cannot recommend the purchase of our common stock under the penny stock rules referenced in an earlier risk factor.
 The absence of such coverage limits the likelihood that an active market will develop for our common stock.
-It may also make it more difficult for us to attract new investors at times when we require additional capital.
+It may also make it more difficult for us to attract new investors at times when we acquire additional capital.